Mořina: Etymology

-The name is derived from the Slavic goddess Morana.
+The name Mořina is derived from the Slavic goddess Morana.
 In 1353, a church was founded in the location of the burial ground dedicated to Morana, and the name of the burial ground was transferred to the village.

 Geography

 Mořina is located about 10 km east of Beroun and 14 km southwest of Prague.
 It lies on the border between the Hořovice Uplands and Prague Plateau.
 The highest point is the Výška hill at 425 m above sea level.
 The southern half of the municipal territory lies in the Bohemian Karst Protected Landscape Area.

 Mořina is known for Velká Amerika, which is a picturesque former limestone quarry with a pair of lakes on the bottom.

 History

 The first written mention of Mořina is in a document dating from between 1338 and 1352.
 At that time, King Charles IV donated the village to the Emmaus Monastery.

 Transport

 There are no railways or major roads passing through the municipality.